-In addition, the Department’s National Disaster Information page on the Information for Financial Aid Professionals website provides further information including resources for students, parents and borrowers.
+In addition, the Department’s National Disaster Information page on the Information for Financial Aid Professionals (IFAP) website provides further information including resources for students, parents, and borrowers.

 In the event that the President declares a disaster, ED provides general guidance for regulatory relief to students, institutions, lenders, guaranty agencies, and their servicers in administering the federal student financial aid programs authorized by Title IV of the Higher Education Act of 1965, as amended (HEA).

-Most importantly, to those in the line of the storm, the NASFAA staff and Board of Directors are sending you good thoughts and prayers for safety.
-NASFAA staff will be available by phone and email to answer any questions or provide guidance to those dealing with Title IV administration in a natural disaster zone.
+NASFAA staff are available by phone and email to answer any questions or provide guidance to those dealing with Title IV administration in a natural disaster zone.

 Publication Date: 8/28/2017